H3LLC47/x1c7-hackintosh-20R1/README.md

 ### Should you find an error, or improve anything, be it in the config itself or in the my documentation, please consider opening an issue or a pull request to contribute.

-`I AM A ONE MAN TEAM, AND A FULL TIME STUDENT.
-SO, I MIGHT NOT BE ABLE TO RESPOND OR HELP YOU IN A TIMELY MANNER.
-BUT, I PROMISE I WILL GET TO YOU EVENTUALLY.
-PLEASE UNDERSTAND.`
-`Lastly, if my work here helped you.
-Please consider donating, it would mean a lot to me.`

 <details>
 <summary><strong> SUMMARY </strong></summary>